-Jubilee Home works with young men in the Durham community to create a place that bridges the gap between incarceration and full independence.
+Jubilee Home works with justice-involved persons in the Durham community to create a place that bridges the gap between incarceration and full independence.

-Our goals as an organization balance the real social and psychological needs of our residents with an understanding of community that comes from our belief that everyone has something to contribute.
-Ours is an assets based approach that first recognizes each resident as unique and valuable, and works with each young person to discover their wants and needs.
+Our goals as an organization is to balance the real social and psychological needs of residents with an understanding of community that comes from our belief that everyone has something to contribute.
+Ours is an assets based approach that first recognizes each resident as unique and valuable, and works with each person to discover their wants and needs.